anhnguyendepocen/quant-geo/01-Lesson.md

 ## 6    28      NA 14.9   66     5   6
 ```

-This gives the first 6 (default) rows of the data frame.
+This shows the first 6 rows of the data frame.
 The data set contains ozone concentration (ppm), solar radiation, wind speed, temperature (F), month and day.
+The number of rows shown can be changed with the `n = ` argument (e.g., `head(airquality, n = 10)` will display the first ten rows.

-The data frame is a table (matrix) of values.
+The data frame is a matrix of values with column names.
+Think of it as a table you might see in a report.
 The `dim()` function gives the size (number of rows and columns).

 ```r
 dim(airquality)